pl44t/yt-dlp-webui/README.md

       cd path\to\your\desired\directory

-    #setup a screen session in terminal to keep the process running
+    #setup a screen session in terminal to keep the process running(optional)
       screen -S yt-dlp-webui